 Without proactive monitoring, these failures can go unnoticed for days or weeks, creating blind spots in your monitoring coverage.

-I created this ARM template to deploy a complete monitoring solution for Arc SQL Server upload health.
-Here’s what it does:
+I created this ARM template to deploy a complete monitoring solution for Arc SQL Server health.
+The solution now includes two independent monitoring rules that work together to give you full visibility:

 Architecture Overview